Email Editor

 The Hover image widget lets you use two images to change the information presented in the email message.
 A hover image is designed so that when the recipient hovers over the image in the email, it switches to another image.

 You need to add two separate images for the main image and for the hover image displays.
-The main image will be shown in the email and when the recipient hovers over it, they will then see the hover image.
+The main image is shown in the email and when the recipient hovers over it, they then see the hover image.

-Where the hover image will not display because of compatibility, the fallback will show only the original image.
+Where the hover image does not display because of compatibility, the fallback shows only the original image.

 Each image can convey different information, which means that you can reduce lengthy content.
 By using this feature to make a subtle change in the image, this automatically draws attention to the image and the connected text.